#1.Not discrimination

 by the appeal tribunal.
 I got him a few months later for my pre-hearing

-he didn't tell that most of the case had been discussed.
-He told
+union lawyer told me that most of the case had already been discussed

 I would have expected the chair to

-- chuck the chancer out so that I could being the case again
+- chuck-out the chancer so that I could make my own case.
+It

 - stop the hearing until the lawyer called me - which is what